dfeng/theoxfordspires/index.md

 ---

 <p class="lead">
-    The Oxford Spires is a summer school...
+The Oxford Spires is a specialised summer school for students aged 16 and above with an exclusive focus on Economics, Business, Law and International Affairs.
+Our aim is to provide students who hope to attend a top university with a head start!
 </p>

 ## Why The Oxford Spires?